 Project Overview

-The McNeil Drive Transmission Main Project will bring increased capacity for moving drinking water from the Handcox Water Treatment Plant to customers in Northwest Austin by installing 8,500 linear feet of large pipeline along McNeil Road.
-The large pipeline, referred to as a “transmission main,” will be twice the diameter (72”) of the current line (36”).
+The McNeil Drive Transmission Main Project will bring increased capacity for moving drinking water from the Handcox Water Treatment Plant to customers in Northwest Austin by installing 8,500 linear feet of new pipeline along McNeil Road.
+The new line, referred to as a “transmission main,” will be twice the diameter (72”) of the current line (36”).

-The need to improve this transmission main was identified as an important update after the unexpected weather impacts of 2021 Winter Storm Uri, and through this work we will improve year-round reliability for customers, including during future emergencies.
-After the new main line is installed the current line will be used to serve another area, called the Northwest B Pressure Zone, strengthening service there.
+Austin Water identified the need to update this transmission main after the unexpected weather impacts of Winter Storm Uri on our local infrastructure in 2021, and through this work we will improve year-round service reliability for our customers, including during any potential future emergencies.
+After the new main line is installed, the current line will be used to strengthen service for another area called the Northwest B Pressure Zone.

-This project will bring some extra traffic and noise.
-Crews must bore 40 feet into the ground and use tunneling machines to excavate for pipe placement, and this activity will cause rumbling sounds.
+The project will bring some extra traffic and noise to the area.
+Crews must bore between 30 and 50 feet into the ground and use tunneling machines to excavate for pipe placement, and this work will cause rumbling sounds.
 McNeil Road will not be shut down, but there will be lane closures.
+Austin Water identified multiple environmental concerns in the area and has stipulated that the contractor for the project take extra precautions to avoid disturbing environmental features and protected species.

 Timeline